Galina Starovoytova: Political career

-Death and investigation
+Death

-Starovoitova was gunned down in the entryway of her apartment building in St. Petersburg on 20 November 1998.
+Starovoitova was shot dead in the entryway of her apartment building in St. Petersburg on 20 November 1998.
 Her aide, Ruslan Linkov, was wounded in the attack.
 The murder investigation took place under the personal control of Interior Minister Sergei Stepashin, a prominent member of the pro-Western Yabloko party, former reformist FSB boss under Yeltsin and future Prime Minister of Russia.
 In June 2005, two hitmen, Yuri Kolchin and Vitali Akishin, were convicted of murder and sentenced to 20 and 23 years of imprisonment respectively.
 Akishin was named as the one who pulled the trigger and Kolchin as one who had organized the attack.
 On 28 September 2006, Vyacheslav Lelyavin was sentenced to 11 years in prison for his role in organizing the murder.
 Sergey Musin, Oleg Fedosov and Igor Bogdanov are still wanted for the investigation.

 According to official investigation, the murder was organized by former GRU hitman Yuri Kolchin.
 However, the people who ordered this assassination and paid for it have never been found.
 Valeria Novodvorskaya claimed that the Russian state security services murdered Starovoytova to eliminate her influence on Boris Yeltsin and her resistance in appointing former KGB general Yevgeny Primakov as Prime Minister of Russia.
 Novodvorskaya suggested that FSB general Viktor Cherkesov accompanied Starovoitova just before the murder because he knew that she was due to be killed.